serhii12/TinyApp-Project/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server the `node express_server.js` command.
+- Run the development web server the `node start` command.